deadamethyst/HEARTS_IndicBERT_Adaptation/README.md

 # Deploying the HEARTS framework to aid model explicability for hate speech detection in the context of morphologically rich languages like Hindi

+## Introduction

-This repository contains the full workflow for applying the HEARTS explainability framework to the HateDay Hindi hate‑speech dataset using the IndicBERT model.
+This repository explores the application of the HEARTS explainability framework to Hindi hate speech detection using IndicBERT.
+While HEARTS provides a structured approach for evaluating stereotype detection systems, it has primarily been developed and validated in high-resource language settings.

-I have included exploratory data analysis, dataset preparation, model training, model explainability using SHAP and LIME, replication of the HEARTS baseline, and generation of all figures used in the accompanying research poster.
-The project was undertaken as part of coursework for MSc AI for Sustainable Development at UCL.
+This project examines whether these evaluation assumptions transfer to a morphologically rich, low-resource context by combining baseline replication, model training, and explainability analysis using SHAP and LIME.

+The findings highlight practical challenges in translating abstract explainability frameworks into reliable and measurable system behaviour in multilingual settings.

 ---

+## Research Quesiton

+Can the HEARTS framework (King et al., 2024) be reliably operationalised for hate speech detection in a morphologically rich, low-resource language such as Hindi, and do its evaluation assumptions remain valid in this setting?

+## Methodology

+The project follows a structured pipeline to test the applicability of the HEARTS framework (King et al., 2024) in a new linguistic setting:

+Replication of the HEARTS baseline model (ALBERT-based) Training a Hindi hate speech classifier using IndicBERT Application of explainability methods (SHAP, LIME) to analyse model behaviour Comparative analysis of predictions across correct and misclassified examples

+This setup enables evaluation of both model performance and the reliability of interpretability signals in a low-resource context.

 ## Repository Structure